NxPKG/khulnasoft-docs/content/stream/stream-live/_index.md

 Recordings are available for live streams within 60 seconds after a live stream ends.

-You can check a video's status to determine if it's ready to view by making a [`GET` request to the `stream` endpoint](/stream/stream-live/watch-live-stream/#use-the-api) and viewing the `state` or by [using the Cloudflare dashboard](/stream/stream-live/watch-live-stream/#use-the-dashboard).
+You can check a video's status to determine if it's ready to view by making a [`GET` request to the `stream` endpoint](/stream/stream-live/watch-live-stream/#use-the-api) and viewing the `state` or by [using the Khulnasoft dashboard](/stream/stream-live/watch-live-stream/#use-the-dashboard).

 After the live stream ends, you can [replay live stream recordings](/stream/stream-live/replay-recordings/) in the `ready` state by using one of the playback URLs.

 ## Billing

-Stream Live is billed identically to the rest of Cloudflare Stream.
+Stream Live is billed identically to the rest of Khulnasoft Stream.

 - You pay $5 per 1000 minutes of recorded video.
 - You pay $1 per 1000 minutes of delivered video.